 Dredging activities will result in localized increases in turbidity that will not persist beyond the dredging season of mid-July through mid-February.
-Dredging may temporarily displace bottom dwelling groundfish from the dredge footprint.
-The quality of groundfish EFH is marginal in the project action area likely due to active vessel traffic and other disturbances.
-The DMMP agencies have concluded that dredge materials are suitable for in-water placement and the exposed sediment surface meets the antidegradation standards.
-No exposure to contaminated sediments is anticipated.
-Therefore, the removal of sediments will have insignificant effects on EFH for groundfish species.
+Dredging may displace bottom dwelling groundfish from the dredge footprint, but this will be temporary.
+The quality of groundfish EFH is likely to be quite marginal within the marina with all of the active vessel traffic.
+DMMP sediment characterization is expected to indicate that dredge materials are suitable for offshore open water disposal, so no exposure to contaminated sediments would occur.
+The removal of sediments within the marina basin will have insignificant effects on EFH for groundfish species.